Adrianr13/Himalaya_expeditions/index.md

   2. **Peaks table**: contains information about the peaks in the Himalayas.
   3. **Expeditions table**: contains information about the expeditions.

 In this exercise, I'll perform some exploratory data analysis, to see what sort of information we can find.
-The main findings are visualized in Power BI.
+The main findings are visualized in Power BI [below](#4.-data-visualization-in-power-bi) (you must be signed in to view the report).
+Click here for a static version of the report.

 ## 1. Data preparation